 The influential Russian studied with Marc Chagall, worked with Malevich, and hung out with the De Stijl and Bauhaus designers in Europe.
 A visionary, he broke the confines of convention in typography and emphasized continuity of design rather than individual pages, ideas that later developed into design grid systems.
 Print media and websites are rarely constructed without them.
 Fifty years ahead, he foresaw the use of photography in graphic design and how photomechanical methods would free designers from dependence on lead type and the metal engravings of traditional printing technology.

 ~ Robert Grey

-Above is a 21st-century homage to Constructivism, in particular Rodchenko, an album cover for Scottish indie rock band Franz Ferdinand.
+At left is a twenty-first-century homage to constructivism, in particular Rodchenko, an album cover for Scottish indie rock band Franz Ferdinand.